Extrajudicial killings and forced disappearances in the Philippines: Events

-The Philippines armed forces battled the Communists since 1969, with about 40,000 victims killed, and it had to ward off killings by Muslim radicals.
-However, Justice Undersecretary Ricardo Blancaflor, head of Task Force on Political Violence contradicted Karapatan's submission only on the number of killings.
-PNP's Task Force Usig, according to Blancaflor noted only 141 cases, of which, only 114 are party-list members or leftist activists.
+The Philippines' armed forces have battled the Communists since 1969, with about 40,000 victims killed, and they had to ward off killings by Muslim radicals.
+However, Justice Undersecretary Ricardo Blancaflor, head of Task Force on Political Violence, contradicted Karapatan's submission only on the number of killings.
+PNP's Task Force Usig, according to Blancaflor, noted only 141 cases, of which only 114 are party-list members or leftist activists.

-On December 13, 2007, Philippine Human Rights Commissioner Dominador Calamba II, at the Philippine Working Group for an ASEAN Human Rights Mechanism forum denounced the failure of the government in its treaty reporting to the United Nations, due to "13 reports overdue", reports due on implementation of international covenants signed by the Philippines to solve discrimination, forced disappearances and extrajudicial killings.
+On December 13, 2007, Philippine Human Rights Commissioner Dominador Calamba II, at the Philippine Working Group for an ASEAN Human Rights Mechanism forum, denounced the failure of the government in its treaty reporting to the United Nations, due to "13 reports overdue," reports due on the implementation of international covenants signed by the Philippines to solve discrimination, forced disappearances, and extrajudicial killings.
 Calamba reported 383 killings filed with the CHR, of which 145 were extrajudicial or political in form.

 On January 1, 2008, the National Union of Journalists (NUJ) paid tribute to 171 journalists killed in 2007.
-Citing data published by International Federation of Journalists: Iraq was number one, with 65 deaths; in the Philippines, 6 journalists killed in 2007 were Hernani Pastolero (Sultan Kudarat), Carmelito Palacios (Nueva Ecija), Dodie Nunez (Cavite), Geruncio "Oscar" Mondejar (Mandaue), Vicente Sumalpong (Tawi-Tawi) and Fernando "Batman" Lintuan (Davao City); 54 journalists were murdered under the administration of President Gloria Macapagal Arroyo.
+Citing data published by the International Federation of Journalists: Iraq was number one, with 65 deaths; in the Philippines, 6 journalists killed in 2007 were Hernani Pastolero (Sultan Kudarat), Carmelito Palacios (Nueva Ecija), Dodie Nunez (Cavite), Geruncio "Oscar" Mondejar (Mandaue), Vicente Sumalpong (Tawi-Tawi), and Fernando "Batman" Lintuan (Davao City); 54 journalists were murdered under the administration of President Gloria Macapagal Arroyo.
 In 2006, INSI stated that the Philippines was the 2nd most dangerous country for journalists, next to Iraq, listing 15 work-related journalists murdered.

-On January 4, 2008, the International Federation of Journalists (IFJ) Asia-Pacific director Jacqueline Park denounced the murders of broadcasters Fernando Lintuan in Davao City and former journalist Romelito Oval Jr. It petitioned the Philippine government to fully investigate 2007 journalists' killings: "5 journalists as well as Oval were killed in the Philippines in 2007, which is shocking and reveals the extreme dangers that journalists face every day in trying to carry out their work.
+On January 4, 2008, the International Federation of Journalists (IFJ) Asia-Pacific director Jacqueline Park denounced the murders of broadcasters Fernando Lintuan in Davao City and former journalist Romelito Oval Jr. It petitioned the Philippine government to fully investigate the 2007 journalists' killings: "5 journalists as well as Oval were killed in the Philippines in 2007, which is shocking and reveals the extreme dangers that journalists face every day in trying to carry out their work.
 There will be no press freedom in the Philippines until this (situation) changes."

 On January 4, 2008, Anakpawis Rep. Crispin Beltran filed House Resolution 299 with the House of Representatives of the Philippines to investigate the murders and harassment of trade union/labor leaders in the Philippines.
-He cited the 2007 annual Survey of Trade Union Rights Violations of the International Trade Union Confederation: "33 of the total 144 cases of trade union killings worldwide happened in the Philippines; and 800 cases of beatings and torture of trade unionists in the country."
-On January 9, 2008, PNP Task Force Usig announced that 3 policemen, 11 soldiers and 3 militiamen had been arrested or named suspects in killings of journalists and militants since 2001.
+He cited the 2007 annual Survey of Trade Union Rights Violations of the International Trade Union Confederation: "33 of the total 144 cases of trade union killings worldwide happened in the Philippines; and there were 800 cases of beatings and torture of trade unionists in the country."
+On January 9, 2008, PNP Task Force Usig announced that 3 policemen, 11 soldiers, and 3 militiamen had been arrested or named suspects in killings of journalists and militants since 2001.
 Director Jefferson P. Soriano submitted the report with the 17 names to PNP chief Avelino Razon.
-As of December 10, Task Force Usig had prosecuted 113 killings cases of party-list members, leftist activists, and 27 journalists.
+As of December 10, Task Force Usig had prosecuted 113 cases of killings of party-list members, leftist activists, and 27 journalists.